 Here are a few reasons why this advice is given:

-Battery Management: Lithium-ion batteries, which are used in most electric vehicles, have a longer lifespan if they are not constantly charged to the maximum or fully discharged.
-By limiting the battery charge to about 80%, the battery is less stressed, which benefits the overall lifespan.
+Battery management: Lithium-ion batteries, used in most electric vehicles, have a longer lifespan if they are not constantly charged to maximum or fully discharged.
+By limiting the battery charge to about 80%, the strain on the battery is reduced, which benefits the overall lifespan.

-Thermal Management: Charging to the maximum or discharging to the minimum can generate more heat in the battery.
+Thermal management: Charging to the maximum or discharging to the minimum can generate more heat.
 Heat can accelerate battery degradation and negatively affect performance.
-Limiting charging to 80% helps minimize heat buildup and promotes better thermal management of the battery.
+By limiting charging to 80%, it helps minimize heat buildup and promotes better thermal management of the battery.

-It is important to note that charging to 80% is particularly relevant for daily use.
-If you are planning a long trip or need a greater range, you can, of course, charge the battery to a higher percentage.
-Modern electric vehicles often also have features that allow you to set the charge level, so you can choose how far you want to charge the battery.
+It is important to note that charging to 80% is especially relevant for daily use.
+If you plan a long trip or need a greater range, you can of course charge the battery to a higher percentage.
+Modern electric vehicles often also have features that allow you to set the charge level, enabling you to choose how far you want to charge the battery.

-It is always advisable to follow the specific recommendations of your electric vehicle's manufacturer regarding charging and maintaining the battery.
+It is always advisable to follow the specific recommendations of your electric vehicle's manufacturer regarding battery charging and maintenance.

 Ole Diepstraten